-UNDERWRITING/PURCHASE OF BONDS
+PURCHASE OF BONDS

-The Bonds are to be sold at a competitive sale on April 17, 2018.
-The Purchase Contract provides that the Purchaser will not be obligated to purchase any Bonds if all such Bonds are not available for purchase.
-The Purchaser may offer to sell Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the offering price stated on the inside cover page hereof.
-After the initial public offering, the public offering price may be changed from time to time by the Purchaser.
+The Bonds are to be sold at a competitive sale on November 13, 2018.
+The Purchase Contract provides that the original purchaser(s) will not be obligated to purchase any Bonds if all such Bonds are not available for purchase.
+The original purchaser(s) may offer to sell Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the offering price stated on the inside cover page hereof.
+After the initial public offering, the public offering price may be changed from time to time by the original purchaser(s).